People

 Sabine Schmitt

 Sabine is the first friendly face that you will meet when you enter our premises.
 She also has been working at JGU Mainz for much longer than the rest of us, and knows everything and everyone (we think).
-In addition to handling all admin, she has an open ear for everyone in the lab and is actively fighting online-meeting-fatigue by smiling into the camera, which is contagious.
+In addition to handling all admin, she has an open ear for everyone in the lab and also happily takes on tasks which certainly were not part of her job description (like looking after the 1-yr old lab affiliates).

 Lab alumni